Quantum non-demolition measurement based on an SU(1,1)-SU(2)-concatenated atom-light hybrid interferometer: Introduction

 \section{Introduction}

 Quantum measurement takes place at the interface between the quantum world and macroscopic reality.
-According to quantum mechanics, as soon as we observe a system we actually perturb it.
-Quantum non-demolition (QND) measurement aims to evade the back action noise arising from the measurement \cite{1,2}, which has given us a window on a variety of quantum systems, including mechanical oscillators \cite{3,4}, trapped ions \cite{5,6}, solid-state spin qubits \cite{7,8}, circuit quantum electrodynamics \cite {9,10}, and photons \cite{11,12}.
+According to quantum mechanics, as soon as we observe a system we actually perturb it, and such perturbation can’t be reduced to zero, instead there is a fundamental limit given by the Heisenberg uncertainty relation.
+QND is motivated to get as closer as possible to this limit \cite{1,Onofrio96,2}.
+In QND measurement, a signal observable of the measured system is coupled to a readout observable of a probe system through an interaction, so that the information about the measured quantity can be obtained indirectly by the direct measurement of the readout observable.
+The key issue is to design the measurement scheme in which the back action noise is transferred to the other unmeasured conjugate observable without being coupled back to the quantity of interest.
+The QND measurement was studied in a variety of quantum systems, including mechanical oscillators \cite{3,4}, trapped ions \cite{5,6}, solid-state spin qubits \cite{7,8}, circuit quantum electrodynamics \cite {9,10}, and photons \cite{Grangier98,11,12}.

 In the quantum optics community, Imoto \textit{et al.} \cite{13} proposed an optical interferometer for QND measurement scheme of the photon number using the optical Kerr effect, in which the cross-Kerr interaction encodes the photon number of the signal state onto a phase shift of the probe state.
 Subsequently, some works about the photon number QND measurement are studied \cite{14,15,16,17,44,18}.
 However, the main obstacles to optical QND measurement using cross-phase modulation based on third-order nonlinear susceptibilities $\chi^{(3)}$ are the small value of nonlinearity in the available media and the absorption of photons.
 Munro \textit{et al.} \cite {19} presented an implementation of the QND measurement scheme with the required nonlinearity provided by the giant Kerr effect achievable with AC-Stark electromagnetically transparency.
 In addition, the schemes using cavity or circuit quantum electrodynamical systems have enabled photon number QND measurements that do not rely on the material nonlinearity through strong light-matter interactions \cite{20,21,22,23,24}.